KumarRoshandot/fb_public_repo_crawler_PyGitHub_SQLITE_FLASK_Webserver/README.md

 					--> This will hit  the  program made to crawl API of facebook public repositories , check for fresh commits and insert that to database tables.
-					--> Now  Github API to access You need to have  a username and password, so these  can be passed  to the above API made for username and password.
+					--> Now for Github API to access You need to have  a username and password, so these  can be passed  to the above API made for username and password.

 					--> Github also has this flexiblty to  make your own OAuth Apps where you will get your own  Client ID and Client Secret key , so pass this to the
 							above API made for OAuth API.